lucianHymer/whine/README.md

 - Hardhat
 - Ethers.js
 - OpenZeppelin ERC721, ERC2981 (Royalties), AccessControl
+- Goerli Testnet
 ### Client Application
 - React (Hooks)
 - Chakra UI
 - React Router
 - Ethers.js
+- The Graph
+  - Custom subgraph for the WHINE token to track attributes and listing status
+  - Plans for trade tracking on the same subgraph and another for winery reputation
 - Hosted statically in github pages
 ### Server Application
 - NodeJS